MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

     ```

 1. Create **resources.bicep**.
-We will deploy this app to Azure App Service.
+We'll deploy this app to Azure App Service.
 For samples, you can refer to [sample Azure App Service Bicep files](/azure/app-service/samples-bicep).
 Here's a sample **resources.bicep**:

     ```json
     param location string